maxtmiller/Destiny-Report/README.md

-# Destiny-Report - Work in Progress
+# Destiny Report - Work in Progress

 Exclusive website for accessing gambit stats, xur items, and guardian fashion cosmetics in Destiny 2.